grycap/im/README.md

 ### 1.3.2 From RPM packages (RH6 and RH7)

-Download the RPM package from `GitHub <https://github.com/grycap/im/releases/latest>`_.
+Download the RPM package from [GitHub](https://github.com/grycap/im/releases/latest).
-Also remember to download the RPM of the RADL package also from `GitHub <https://github.com/grycap/radl/releases/latest>`_.
+Also remember to download the RPM of the RADL package also from [GitHub](https://github.com/grycap/radl/releases/latest).
 You must have the epel repository enabled::

    $ yum install epel-release